EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

    Setting the measurement parameters to load the data from the first (blue) channel

 Then on the *Extraction* tab the detected particles will be marked inside blue triangles.
 We continued with loading the data files from the second and third channels followed by moving the slider on the *Measurement Parameters* window one step to the right each time, and also choosing the proper detection color, meaning clicking on **G** and **R** with the corresponding position of the slider (middle and most right respectively).
-The detected particles accross each channel will be inside triangles with matching colors to the channels, and all the co-localized ones will be inside white circles representing the structures with all three dyes on them, :numref:`3c_all_particle_detected`.
+The detected particles across each channel will be inside triangles with matching colors to the channels, and all the co-localized ones will be inside white circles representing the structures with all three dyes on them, :numref:`3c_all_particle_detected`.

 .. figure:: ./../../figures/examples/3_3c_all_particle_detection.png
    :width: 700